The $L^2$-norm of the Euler class for Foliations on closed irreducible Riemannian 3-Manifolds: Introduction

 \section{Introduction}

-Let $ (M, g) $ be a closed oriented three-dimensional Riemannian manifold and let $ \F $ be a transversely oriented smooth foliation of codimension one on $ M $.
-A foliation is always assumed to be smooth, i.e. belonging to the class $ C ^{\infty} $.
-Recall that a foliation $\F $ is {\it taut} if its leaves are minimal submanifolds of $ M $ for some Riemannian metric on $ M $.
-D. Sullivan gave a description of taut foliations, namely, he proved that a foliation is taut if and only if it does not contain generalized Reeb components (see below).
+Let $ (M^3, g) $ be a closed oriented three-dimensional Riemannian manifold and $ \F $ be a transversely oriented $ C ^{\infty} $-smooth foliation of codimension one on $ M^3 $.
+Recall that a foliation $\F $ is {\it taut} if its leaves are minimal submanifolds of $ M^3 $ for some Riemannian metric on $ M^3 $.
+D. Sullivan \cite{Sul} gave a description of taut foliations, namely, he proved that a foliation is taut if and only if each leaf of $\F$ is intersected by a transversal closed curve, which is equivalent to $\F$ does not contain generalized Reeb components (see bellow).

 We previously proved the following result \cite {B1}.